metalsmith/metalsmith.io/src/docs/usage-guide/index.njk.md

 ### Plugin order

-As previously noted, plugin order is very important in Metalsmith.
-As a rule of thumb, use common sense: you only want to minify HTML after the markdown file has been processed with `@metalsmith/markdown` and then wrapped in `@metalsmith/layouts`.
-Generally, you want plugins that inject new files or add metadata to be run at the start of the plugin chain so it is available in layouts and for other plugins to proces. `@metalsmith/drafts` is efficient as first plugin because in a production build: it immediately removes the files you don't want to process anyway.
+Plugin order is very important in Metalsmith.
+As a rule of thumb, `.use(common sense)`: you only want to minify HTML after the markdown file has been processed with `@metalsmith/markdown` and then wrapped in `@metalsmith/layouts`.
+Generally, you want plugins that inject new files or add metadata to be run at the start of the plugin chain so it is available in layouts and for other plugins to proces. `@metalsmith/drafts` is efficient as first plugin because in a production build it immediately removes the files you don't want to process anyway.

 ### Conditionally running plugins